Mike Seeger

 Mike Seeger (August 15, 1933 – August 7, 2009) was an American folk musician and folklorist.
-He was a distinctive singer and an accomplished musician who played autoharp, banjo, fiddle, dulcimer, guitar, mouth harp, mandolin, dobro, jaw harp, and pan pipes.
+He was a distinctive singer and an accomplished musician who mainly played autoharp, banjo, fiddle, dulcimer, guitar, harmonica, mandolin, dobro, jaw harp, and pan pipes.
 Seeger, a half-brother of Pete Seeger, produced more than 30 documentary recordings, and performed in more than 40 other recordings.
 He desired to make known the caretakers of culture that inspired and taught him.
+He was posthumously inducted into the International Bluegrass Music Hall of Fame in 2018.

-Family and early life
+Early life

 Seeger was born in New York and grew up in Maryland and Washington D.C.
 His father, Charles Louis Seeger Jr., was a composer and pioneering ethnomusicologist, investigating both American folk and non-Western music.
 His mother, Ruth Crawford Seeger, was a composer.
 His eldest half-brother, Charles Seeger III, was a radio astronomer, and his next older half-brother, John Seeger, taught for years at the Dalton School in Manhattan.
 His next older half brother was Pete Seeger.
 His uncle, Alan Seeger, the poet who wrote "I have a rendezvous with Death", was killed during the First World War.
 Seeger was a self-taught musician who began playing stringed instruments at the age of 18.
 He also sang Sacred Harp with British folk singer Ewan MacColl and his son, Calum.
 Seeger's sister Peggy Seeger, also a well-known folk performer, married MacColl, and his sister Penny wed John Cohen, a member of Mike's musical group, New Lost City Ramblers.

 The family moved to Washington D.C. in 1936 after his father's appointment to the music division of the Resettlement Administration.
 While in Washington D.C., Ruth Seeger worked closely with John and Alan Lomax at the Archive of American Folk Song at the Library of Congress to preserve and teach American folk music.
 Ruth Seeger's arrangements and interpretations of American Traditional folk songs in the 1930s, 1940s and 1950s are well regarded.